andreas-breidenthal/The-Holmes-Lineage/Project_Instructions.md

 3. **Children** — direct line noted, with cross-reference to next entry or next book.

 **The story should:**
+- Be structured like a Doyle short story: a problem presented, the method working through it, a resolution
 - Present a specific problem native to the world of that entry
 - Show the analytical method working — observation, inference, resolution
 - Feel suspenseful: there should be a moment where the outcome is genuinely uncertain
 - Reflect the criminal network thread — the problem should connect to something larger than itself
-- End with the Holmes of that generation ensuring the credit goes to the appropriate authority, while remaining obscured
+- End with the Holmes of that generation ensuring the credit goes to the appropriate authority, while remaining in the background
 - Be written in the voice appropriate to that book

 **The story should not:**
 - Explain the method too explicitly (show, don't tell)
 - Use anachronistic vocabulary or concepts
 - Contradict any historical detail established in the biographical section
+- Contradict anything established in Doyle's canonical works
 - Break the register of the surrounding prose

 ---